The extragalactic $\gamma$-ray background: imprints from the physical properties and evolution of star-forming galaxy populations: Methodology

 \subsubsection{Cosmic ray spectrum and energy budget}

 High-energy $\gamma$-ray emission from SFGs is primarily driven by hadronic CR interactions.
-These can proceed through various channels, however the internal conditions of typical star-forming galaxies would typically favour proton-proton (hereafter pp) pion-production processes~\citep{Owen2018MNRAS, Owen2019AA}.\footnote{A sub-dominant $\gamma$-ray component arising from inverse Compton scattering of electrons within their host galaxy would also be present.
-However, this is unlikely to be substantial~\citep[e.g.][]{Chakraborty2013ApJ, Pfrommer2017ApJ} and is not included in our model.} The pp interaction arises above a threshold proton kinetic energy of $\sim 0.28~\text{GeV}/c^2$, and leads to the formation of charged and neutral pions.
+These can proceed through various channels, however the internal conditions of typical star-forming galaxies would favour proton-proton (hereafter pp) pion-production processes~\citep{Owen2018MNRAS, Owen2019AA}. {An additional leptonic component arising from bremsstrahlung and inverse Compton scattering of electrons within their host galaxy would also be present~\citep[e.g.][]{Chakraborty2013ApJ, Pfrommer2017ApJ, Roth2021Natur}, and this can be enhanced by the secondary CR electrons supplied by pp interactions.} The pp interaction arises above a threshold proton kinetic energy of $\sim 0.28~\text{GeV}/c^2$, and leads to the formation of charged and neutral pions.
 The neutral pions decay to form $\gamma$-rays.
 The interaction rate is given by $\dot{n}_{\rm p\pi}(\gamma_{\rm p}) = \langle n_{\rm H}\rangle \;\! n_{\rm p}(\gamma_{\rm p}) \;\!{c}\;\!\sigma_{\rm p\pi}(\gamma_{\rm p})$, where $n_{\rm p}$ is the CR proton density, $\sigma_{\rm p\pi}$ is the total inelastic pp interaction cross section, and $\langle n_{\rm H}\rangle$ is the average ambient gas density within the host galaxy.
 In the present work, we model the gas density within the host galaxy using the physical galaxy properties.
 In particular, we estimate the molecular gas density, which we consider would form the primary target for hadronic CR interactions (see section~\ref{sec:gas_density} for details).
 This is different to \citetalias{Owen2021MNRAS}, where a mean density was adopted with a single fiducial value of $1~{\rm cm}^{-3}$ applied uniformly to all SFG sources.

 The CR proton density model we use here is the similar to the prescription adopted in the earlier work, where the steady-state proton spectrum in a SFG followed from the model introduced in~\cite{Owen2019AA}.
 This balanced the injection rate of CRs (assumed to scale with the SN event rate of a galaxy) with their absorption by hadronic interactions and diffusive and advective escape~\citep[see also][]{Owen2021PoS}, i.e.